theramiyer/blog/content/posts/2019/2019-08-11-kashmir-and-article-370.md

 Think again.

 The topic is rather broad, and going into it in a single post made the post "too long for human consumption".
 I have hence split the post into three parts.
 Reading the entire series will give you knowledge, reading it partially will make you judgemental.
 Make your choice.
-This article is available as a [typeset printable <span class='small-caps'>PDF</span>]({{ page.print }}) as well.
+This article is available as a [typeset printable {{< smallcaps "PDF" >}}]({{ page.print }}) as well.

 Here are the topics I will touch upon in this post: